 - Use offensive hand gestures: One secret to excellent public speaking is animation, but there’s a risk of giving someone the wrong signal.
 So, your tour guides should become familiar with rude hand gestures from around the world and get out of the habit of using them.

 - Make inappropriate jokes: This might seem like a given, but a tour guide can easily cross the line once they build rapport and banter with guests.
-They can still be funny with clean and family-friendly tour guide jokes.
+They can still have funny tour guide jokes that are family-friendly.

 - Expect a tip from everyone: In some countries, tipping isn’t customary for customer service.
 While you hope travelers brush up on local etiquette before their trip, your tour guides shouldn’t hold it against them if a guest leaves without a monetary thank-you.